StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 ### Specific concepts

 As described in the previous section, the StoreConnect's ontology is based on the [OGC & W3C Semantic Sensor Network Ontology](https://www.w3.org/TR/vocab-ssn).
-That's it, any StoreConnect's Sensor is a (or inherits from) [sosa:Sensor](https://www.w3.org/TR/vocab-ssn/#SOSASensor) (or more generally a [sosa:Platform](https://www.w3.org/TR/vocab-ssn/#SOSAPlatform) that hosts [sosa:Sensor](https://www.w3.org/TR/vocab-ssn/#SOSASensor)s) and StoreConnect's Sensor architecture is based on the specific [SSN/SOSA observation perspective](https://www.w3.org/TR/vocab-ssn/#fig-overview-of-the-ssn-classes-and-properties-observation-perspective):
+That's it, any StoreConnect's Sensor is a (or inherits from) [sosa:Sensor](https://www.w3.org/TR/vocab-ssn/#SOSASensor) (or more generally a [sosa:Platform](https://www.w3.org/TR/vocab-ssn/#SOSAPlatform) that hosts [sosa:Sensor](https://www.w3.org/TR/vocab-ssn/#SOSASensor)s) and StoreConnect's Sensor architecture is based on the specific [SSN/SOSA observation perspective](https://www.w3.org/TR/vocab-ssn/#fig-overview-of-the-ssn-classes-and-properties-observation-perspective).
+Details of this perspective is depicted by the following picture.

 ![Overview of the SSN classes and properties following the observation perspective](./resources/ssn-observation-structure.png)

-Based on this architecture, the StoreConnect's ontology can be depicted thanks the following picture:
+Based on this architecture, the StoreConnect's ontology can be represented as follows.

 ![StoreConnect architecture](./resources/storeconnect-main.png)